RobotLocomotion/drake-external-examples/drake_poetry/README.md

   - The `poetry.lock` file listing all dependencies and their versions is not included with this example in order to reduce confusion and keep the version of Drake up to date.
-It will be created once the environment is set up, and it's encouraged to check in this file for your own project using Drake in order to manage its dependencies.
+It will be created once the environment is set up, and it is encouraged to include this file in your own project's version control in order to manage your project's dependencies.

 ```bash
 setup/install_prereqs